 Biodiversity between the islands of Tenerife and La Gomera is extraordinary.
 Groups of dolphins (bottlenose dolphins) and pilot whales live in this area on a permanent basis and this explains why sightings are actually guaranteed by the different tour operators that run the whale-watching excursions.

 Larger whales can also be spotted during their migration times, which occupy from the end of October till early March.
 You should however not join a whale excursion in Tenerife with the idea you will enjoy Bryde whales or sperm whales.
-They are often in the area, but it is important to bear in mind that these animals, due to their size can stay long periods of time underwater.
-They are also shy by nature and do not “show-off” in the same way as dolphins or pilot whales do.
+They are often in the area, but it is important to bear in mind that these animals, due to their size can stay for long periods of time underwater.
+They are also shy by nature and do not “show off” in the same way as dolphins or pilot whales do.

 The above-mentioned does not mean spotting large whales is not possible, but we would rather limit your expectations.
 In any case, pilot whales and dolphins are normally much more fun!

 The seafloor between La Gomera and the western coast of Tenerife reaches 3,000 meters and it is home to many giant squids which, luckily for us in this case, are the favorite food for pilot whales.
 This depth is not the best news however for other things like electricity since the seafloor is so deep that it does not allow to interconnect the two islands (the other islands in the archipelago are connected amongst them to reduce risks and maximize efficiency).
-But for our purposes today, whale watching in Tenerife, this is a great landscape that whales truyl enjoy.
+But for our purposes today, whale watching in Tenerife is a great landscape that whales truly enjoy.